Drinkaware welcomes new trustees and non-executive director

-The new appointments bring the number of board members to 12 under the leadership of its Chair, Sir Leigh Lewis.
+The new appointments bring the number of Drinkaware's board members to 12 under the leadership of Chair, Sir Leigh Lewis.

 The new trustees were appointed following an open recruitment process and bring with them a wide range of experience in medicine, marketing and finance.